Staff and board

 Southeast Texas regional director

 Julia as regional director focuses on housing affordability, lack of access to safe and dignified housing, and climate change in Houston and surrounding areas.
 Her work in the organization shines a light on current issues pertaining to disaster recovery and how to address the housing need in a more efficient and equitable manner.
 She holds a B.S. in Biomedical Sciences from Texas A&M University and a Masters in Public Administration from Texas A&M International University.
-She likes musicals, participates in slam poetry, and enjoys spending time with her pet cat.
+She likes musicals, participates in slam poetry, and enjoys spending time with her talking dog.

 Board Members:

-Veon McReynolds, PhD – President
+Shannon Van Zandt, PhD – President

 Elizabeth Mueller, PhD – Secretary